dddrrreee/cs140e-24win/labs/14-ss-equiv-deux/README.md

 Great you now have a working copy that you can modify!

 What's new:
- - `8-syscall-test.c`: a new system call test that shows how to setup a simple system call.
  - `switchto-asm.S` the routines you'll pull-in from last lab.
  - `full-except-asm.S`: the exception trampolines you'll pull-in from last lab.
- - full-except.c got some rewrites.
+ - `full-except.c` got some slight rewrites for system call exceptions.
- - `switchto.h` also got some rewrites.
+ - `switchto.h` also got some rewrites to make it more regular.
+ - `8-syscall-test.c`: a new system call test that shows how to setup a simple system call.
+This weakly tests that your system call trampoline works correctly.

 ----------------------------------------------------------------------
 ### Part 1: start replacing routines and make sure tests pass.